Max-RDJ/whats_for_dinner/docs/reference/reference-plan-generation.md

 The feature retrieves data from the application's stored meal collection.

-Changes made to the meal collection are saved in local browser storage and are reflected in future meal generations.
+Changes made to the meal collection are saved in local browser storage and are reflected in future meal plan generations.

 ---